Documentary Work across Campus

-In the Zankel Music Center, Prof. Macy’s music course, The Blues and African American Musical Heritage, in her own words, "traces the history of blues and black music” paying particular attention to composer and singer, Harry T. Burleigh.
-“I was asked by Prof. Jeremy Day-O’Connell [Chair of the Music Department] to collaborate on some kind of project to coincide with the Harry T. Burleigh commemorative concert, and I decided to have my class develop and design a lobby installation to commemorate Harry T. Burleigh’s life, music, and time in Saratoga Springs,” Macy says about the origins and trajectory of the project.
+In the Zankel Music Center, Macy’s course, in her own words, "traces the history of blues and black music” paying particular attention to composer and singer Harry T. Burleigh.
+“I was asked by Jeremy Day-O’Connell [chair of the Music Department] to collaborate on some kind of project to coincide with the Harry T. Burleigh commemorative concert, and I decided to have my class develop and design a lobby installation to commemorate Harry T. Burleigh’s life, music and time in Saratoga Springs,” Macy says about the origins and trajectory of the project.

 Programs for the evening's events

-The class collaborated with leading experts such as historian and Bard College professor Dr. Myra Young Armstead, who has written about African Americans in Saratoga Springs, local historian Field Horne and Skidmore History Professor and MDOCS Director Jordana Dym.
-Once information was found, gathered and organized, the class sent their content to the MDOCS team and student assistant Michael Zhou, '17, who designed and managed the printing of the exhibit posters.
+The class collaborated with leading experts such as historian and Bard College professor Myra Young Armstead, who has written about African-Americans in Saratoga Springs, local historian Field Horne and Skidmore history Professor and MDOCS Director Jordana Dym.
+Once information was found, gathered and organized, the class sent their content to the MDOCS team and student assistant Michael Zhou '17, who designed and managed the printing of the exhibit posters.

-The class’s efforts culminated in a wonderful exhibit in the Arthur Zankel Music Center where the posters and photographs filled the lobby, and the audience enjoyed a mesmerizing performance by the baritone, Stephen
+The class’s efforts culminated in a wonderful exhibit in the Arthur Zankel Music Center, where the posters and photographs filled the lobby and the audience enjoyed a mesmerizing performance by baritone Stephen

 Zankel main stage set up for baritone Stephen Salters

-For Professor Rios, visual anthropology works beyond the final product.
-Throughout his course he sought to teach his students to “appreciate the process rather than the product” and to “produce something that challenges our knowledge of humanity that connects with people,” states Rios.
+For Rios, visual anthropology works beyond the final product.
+Throughout his course he sought to teach his students to “appreciate the process rather than the product” and to “produce something that challenges our knowledge of humanity that connects with people,” he said.